ryanorsinger/tidy-data-exercises/README.md

 ## Exercise 2:
-- Take the 4 csv files inside of `raw_grades` and produce a single dataframe.
+- Make 4 dataframes from the 4 csv files inside of `raw_grades`.